4neesh/DevBlog/src/blogInProgress/117_Authentication4.md

 <br>
 <h4>Token Verification</h4>
 <p>
-This video will look at how we can automatically enrich http requests with a web token once it has been generated in TypeScript.
-The enriched HTTP request can then be used for to verify user requests with Express JS before they are completed.

 Join along with this tutorial with the source code below:
 There you will find a before and after folder that contains the code at the stand and end of the video.